 It’s time to get spooky!
-And so, instead of scaring yourself by browsing the news these days with negative lockdown news, why not do it the old-fashioned way?
-Read about, or even go looking for some actual haunted grounds and spirits.
+So, in honour of Halloween, why not read about or even go looking for some actual haunted grounds and spirits.
 There are a number of haunted places in Auckland that are known for some paranormal activity, so let’s dive into the list and get spooked out, shall we?

 I doubt I’ll be getting any sleep after writing this…